cilium/cilium/Documentation/gettingstarted/istio.rst

 .. note::

-   Istio 1.4 has been tested with Kubernetes releases 1.13, 1.14, 1.15.
-Cilium integration has also been tested with Kubernetes releases 1.16, and 1.17.
+   Cilium integration, as presented in this Getting Started Guide, has been tested with Kubernetes releases 1.14, 1.15, 1.16, and 1.17.
+Note that this does *not* work with K8s 1.13, and that Istio 1.4 has *not* been officially tested with Kubernetes releases 1.16, 1.17.

 Create a copy of Istio's Helm charts in order to customize them: